apache/cassandra-java-driver/manual/cloud/README.md

 1. Include the driver artifacts in your `pom.xml` file according to this [pom.xml dependency].

-1. Initialize the DataStax Java Driver.
+1. Initialize the Java Driver.

     a.
 Create a `ConnectDatabase.java` file in the `/src/main/java` directory for your Java project.